ISA (NZ) 800 (Revised)

 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 In addition to the matter described in the Material Uncertainty Related to Going Concern section above, we have determined the matters described below to be key audit matters to be communicated in our report.

 [Description of each key audit matter in accordance with ISA (NZ) 701 as applied to this audit.]
-Other Matter

 The Company has prepared a separate set of financial statements for the year ended December 31, 20X1 in accordance with New Zealand equivalents to International Financial Reporting Standards on which we issued a separate auditor’s report to the shareholders of the Company dated March 31, 20X2.